Robert D. Stuart Jr.: Career

-Stuart joined the Quaker Oats Company, where he would work for 38 years.
+Stuart joined the Quaker Oats Company, where he worked for 38 years.
 He was chief executive officer of the company from 1966 to 1981, first as president and later as chairman of the board.

-Stuart's time as CEO was notable for diversifying the company, most notably in 1969, when the Quaker Oats Company acquired toy manufacturer Fisher-Price.
+While CEO, Stuart diversified the company, especially in 1969 when Quaker Oats acquired toy manufacturer Fisher-Price.
 During his time as CEO, revenues grew from $500 million to $2 billion.

 In addition to running Quaker Oats, Stuart sat on the boards of directors of the First National Bank of Chicago, United Airlines, Deere & Company, and Molson.

 Stuart was active in the Republican Party.
 From 1964 to 1972, he was the Illinois Republican Party member on the Republican National Committee.

 He was also active in the Boy Scouts of America and the Chicago Urban League.

 In 1984, President Ronald Reagan named Stuart as United States Ambassador to Norway.
 Stuart presented his credentials on October 16, 1984, and served as ambassador until July 17, 1989.

 Stuart was a member of the Base Realignment and Closure Commission in 1991 and 1993.
 He was appointed to the 1991 commission by President George H. W. Bush and the 1993 commission by President Bill Clinton.

 He served on the board of the National Commission on the Public Service, which was chaired by Paul Volcker, which produced the Volcker Report in 2003.